core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 client using this protocol to retrieve the DNS information is called a "DoC client".

-The term "constrained nodes" is used as defined in {{?RFC7228}}.
+The term "constrained nodes" is used as defined in {{-constr-nodes}}.

-The terms "CoAP payload" and "CoAP body" are used as defined in {{!RFC7959}}.
+The terms "CoAP payload" and "CoAP body" are used as defined in {{-coap-blockwise}}, Section 2.

 {::boilerplate bcp14-tagged}